hasenbanck/toa/README.md

 Implementation of an experimental compression file format using LZMA optimized for streaming and parallel processing.

-**Note: The SLZ format is currently in draft mode (v0.3) and not yet frozen.
+**Note: The SLZ format is currently in draft mode (v0.4) and not yet frozen.
 The specification may change in future versions.**

 ## Overview

-SLZ (Streaming-LZMA) is designed for scenarios where traditional compression formats fall short.
+SLZ (Streaming-LZMA) is designed for scenarios where other compression formats fall short.
 The format provides:

-- **Streaming operation**: Read data sequentially without seeks, random access or buffering (Writing needs buffering)
+- **Streaming operation**: Read data sequentially without seeks, random access or buffering (writing needs buffering)
-- **Parallel processing**: Independent blocks enable concurrent decompression for improved performance
+- **Parallel processing**: Independent blocks enable concurrent compression and decompression for improved performance
-- **Data integrity**: Blake3 hashing which is protected by error correction (Reed-Solomon)

-SLZ main selling point is its easily parallelization, especially when decompressing, and it's strong data protection by an innovative usage of a strong cryptographic hash function (blake3) and the elimination of false positives in the form of error correcting the content hash with the help of a Reed-Solomon error correction.
+- **Efficient append operations**: O(n) complexity where n is the number of blocks, not the data size, thanks to BLAKE3 chaining values
+- **Per-block validation**: Each block has its own integrity verification with Reed-Solomon error correction
+- **High robustness**: Five-layer integrity protection from LZMA stream validation to cryptographic hashing

 ## Installation and Usage